CCSJ acknowledges the outstanding contributions of Loyola community partners, students, and faculty annually.

 Founded in 1979 by Robert A. Milch, professor of management and dean of the executive graduate program in management from 1977-1981 and his mother, Mrs. Pearl S. Milch, Loyola presents this award, and its monetary gift, annually during commencement.

-Learn more about the nomination process and view a list of previous recipients.
+Learn more about the nomination process and view a list of previous Milch Award Recipients.
 All Loyola community members are encouraged to nominate groups who collaborated closely with the university to generate positive community impact over the past year.
 Please note that a past recipient may receive the award once every five years.
+The Milch Award Selection Committee is made up of a collection of esteemed colleagues across Loyola University Maryland.

 Submit a nomination for the Milch Award